United States farm bill

 Some of the programs that are authorized in a farm bill fall into the spending category of mandatory, while others are discretionary.
 Programs with mandatory funding have their funds authorized directly within the farm bill.
 On the other hand, programs with discretionary funding require for congressional appropriators to designate funding to them because they are not funded directly in the farm bill.
-Cost projections for funding estimates are calculated by the Congressional Budget Office using a baseline, which is an estimate of future costs over 10 years if the existing costs were to continue unchanged.
+Cost projections for funding estimates are calculated by the Congressional Budget Office using a baseline, which is an estimate of future costs over ten years if the existing costs were to continue unchanged.
 Adjustments to funding levels between programs generally occurs from one year to the next, incrementally.

-On May 18, 2018 the $867 billion 2018 United States farm bill failed in the House of Representatives with a vote of 198 yea to 213 nay.
-All Democrats and 30 Republicans voted against the measure.
-Republican opposition came largely from the Freedom Caucus who insisted that a separate vote to restrict immigration be held before they would support the bill.
-Democratic opposition was largely due to the proposed changes to the attached Supplemental Nutrition Assistance Program that would impose work requirements.
-After the 2014 farm bill expired in September 2018, the 2018 farm bill was signed into law December 20, 2018.
+The Agriculture, Rural Development, Food and Drug Administration, and Related Agency Appropriations Act, 2026 included in Public Law 119-37 which ended the 2025 United States federal government shutdown extended the Agriculture Improvement Act of 2018, also known as the 2018 United States farm bill, until September 30, 2026.

 History of farm bills: 1914 to 1981

 1920s

-Farmers demanded relief as the agricultural depression grew steadily worse in the middle 1920s, while the rest of the economy flourished.
+Farmers demanded relief as the agricultural depression grew steadily worse in the mid-1920s, while the rest of the economy flourished.
 Farmers had a powerful voice in Congress, and demanded federal subsidies, most notably the McNary–Haugen Farm Relief Bill.
 It was passed but vetoed by President Coolidge.
 Coolidge instead supported the alternative program of Commerce Secretary Herbert Hoover and Agriculture Secretary William M. Jardine to modernize farming, by bringing in more electricity, more efficient equipment, better seeds and breeds, more rural education, and better business practices.
-As president (1929-1933) Hoover set up the Federal Farm Board to promote efficiency and assist funding of cooperatives.
+As president (1929–1933), Hoover set up the Federal Farm Board to promote efficiency and assist funding of cooperatives.